 On 11 March 1876 [N.S.], he performed Tchaikovsky's Piano Concerto No. 1 at the Crystal Palace in London, and wrote to the composer suggesting a series of alterations that were subsequently incorporated into the second edition (1879).

 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Edward Dannreuther has survived, dating from 1876, and is available in an English translation on this website:
+One letter from Tchaikovsky to Edward Dannreuther has survived, dating from 1876, and has been translated into English on this website: